erikm6872/WSQRBF/README.md

 * This means that the behavior of a given instruction can change without warning, _even in the middle of execution_.
-Implementations of the API are encouraged to remain strictly closed source and completely undocumented.
+Implementations of the API are encouraged to remain closed source and completely undocumented.

     - Also note that because of the considerable security risks involved, use of HTTPS or any other protocol that supports encryption is strictly